7TH EDITION

 It’s Time

-If companies can be transparent, so can you.
-Your private-label products sit right next to big company brands on the shelves—competing on price, packaging, and procurement.
-But when it comes to supply chain responsibility, most retailers are a long way behind.
+Supermarket private-label products sit right next to big company brands on the shelves.
+They compete on price, packaging, and procurement.

 The reality is: